-The RCN Foundation has partnered with the Leathersellers’ Company to offer education grants to nurses who support children and young people mental wellbeing.
+The RCN Foundation has partnered with the Leathersellers’ Foundation to offer education grants to non-specialist nurses who work with children and young people struggling with their mental health.

 The £1,600 grant enables you to undertake a postgraduate module in child and adolescent mental health, learning skills that can then be applied to patient care within your own clinical setting with the aim to develop your confidence, skills, and understanding in this area of nursing.